 During the wartime era, Forkner made several trips from Oak Ridge to Los Alamos, carrying secret packages and materials.
-He was unaware of it at the time, but he was carrying the enriched uranium that went into the "Little Boy" bomb.

 After his Manhattan Project service, Tom met his business partner Joe Rodgers, Sr. and they opened their first Waffle House in 1955.
 It grew into one of the most successful regional restaurants in the country.